Matías Soulé: Juventus

-Soulé made his first appearance for Juventus on 24 July 2021 in a 3–1 preseason friendly win against Cesena, scoring his team's third goal in the 64th minute.
-On 22 August, Soulé made his official debut for Juventus U23—the reserve team of Juventus—in a first-round Coppa Italia Serie C 3–2 win against Pro Sesto.
+Soulé made his official debut for Juventus U23—the reserve team of Juventus—in a first-round Coppa Italia Serie C 3–2 win against Pro Sesto on 22 August 2021.
 He made his Serie C debut on 28 August in a 2–1 win to Pergolettese.
 On 10 September, first-team manager Massimiliano Allegri included Soulé in the match-day squad for the Serie A game against Napoli.

 On 15 September, Soulé scored his first two career goals in a 3–2 win against Feralpisalò in the second round of Coppa Italia Serie C. On 24 September, he extended his contract with Juventus until 2024 with option until 2026.
 On 7 November, he scored his first goal in Serie C in a 1–0 win against Lecco with a curling shoot in the 43rd minute.
 On 30 November, Soulé made his official debut for the first team in a 2–0 win against Salernitana coming on as substitute during the stoppage time.

+He ended his first professional season with five goals in 34 matches with the addition of two first-team appearances.
 Throughout the season, he also played for Juventus U19 in the UEFA Youth League.
 With two goals in six games, Soulé helped the U19s reach the semifinals, their best-ever placing in the competition.
-During the semifinal against Benfica, Soulé took the last penalty of the game which he missed causing his side's 4–3 lost at penalty shoot-outs after a 2–2 draw.
+During the semifinal against Benfica, Soulé took the last penalty of the game which he missed causing his side to lose 4–3 at penalty shoot-outs after a 2–2 draw.

-On 11 October, Soulé made his UEFA Champions League debut, playing for 15 minutes in a defeat against Maccabi Haifa.
+On 11 October 2022, Soulé made his UEFA Champions League debut, playing for 15 minutes in a defeat against Maccabi Haifa.
+On the 29th of the same month, he made his first-minute debut for the first team, in the match against Lecce.
+On 12 March 2023, he scored his first first-team goal in stoppage time of Juventus–Sampdoria 4–2.
+He finished his first season with the first team with 19 appearances in mid-May, to make part of Argentina U20's team at the 2023 FIFA U20 World Cup.

+Loan to Frosinone

+On 28 August 2023, Soulé joined Serie A club Frosinone on a season-long loan.
+During the first half of the 2023–24 campaign, he managed to accomplish the most successful dribbles in the top European competitions.
+He finished his loan season as top scorer for the club with 11 goals, and the player with most dribbles won in Serie A in 102 occasions.

+Roma

+On 30 July 2024, Soulé joined fellow Italian side Roma for a reported transfer fee of $28m plus $4m in bonuses.
+On matchday 2 of the 2025–26 Serie A, Soulé scored the sole goal for Roma in a 0-1 away win at Pisa.